Williamson Central Appraisal District

-Jon Lux, Chairman, called the regular meeting of the Williamson Central Appraisal District Board of Directors to order Wednesday, June 8, 2022, at 9:00 AM.
-Board members present; Jon Lux, Harry Gibbs, Lora Weber, Hope Hisle-Piper, and Mason Moses.
-Larry Gaddes attended virtually.
+Jon Lux, Chairman, called the regular meeting of the Williamson Central Appraisal District Board of Directors to order Thursday, June 8, 2023, at 9:00 AM.
+Board members present; Jon Lux, Harry Gibbs, Lora Weber, Hope Hisle-Piper, and Larry Gaddes.
+Mason Moses was absent.
 Quorum declared.

 Some of the District’s management staff were in attendance.

 Pledges of Allegiance

 Receipt of Public Comments